Akshat0410/FlexiTables/README.md

 docker-compose up
 ```
 The application should now be running and accessible at `http://localhost:8000`.
-Incase you encounter an error here try running `docker-compose down` run the migration and then again `docker-compose up`
+Incase you encounter an error here try running the migration in a new bash/terminal and then again `docker-compose up`

 ### Running Migrations